TomKrauss/pks-edit/doc/manual/macro_language.md

 ## The PKSMacroC Language

+### PKSMacroC Design
+PKSMacroC as the name suggests has a C like syntax (not object oriented in particular) with some ideas borrowed from JavaScript and Java such as a JSON like syntax for declaring maps, spread operators, annotations and Java like numeric literals.

+### Syntax overview
-The PKS-Edit Macro Language is pretty similar to the C programming language and supports the most common operators and functions and variable declarations as a C program with some modifications and extensions.
-There is no explicit memory management necessary - the macro interpreter performs all object allocations automatically for you.
+The PKS-Edit Macro Language supports the most common operators  and functions and variable declarations as a C program.
+There is no explicit memory management necessary - the macro interpreter performs all object allocations and deallocations automatically for you.

 Here is a sample showing a piece of macro code, which will calculate the factorial of a number to enter and display the result in a message box: